awsdocs/aws-deeplens-user-guide/doc_source/deeplens-extend.md

 1. Type a name \(***<your\-name>*\_search\_hotdogs**\) and a description for the rule\.

-1. Paste the following into the **Rule query statement** box\.
+1. Paste a AWS IoT topic into the **Rule query statement** box\.
 Replace the red text with the AWS IoT topic for your AWS DeepLens\.
 To find the AWS IoT topic, navigate to **Devices** on your AWS DeepLens, choose your device, then scroll to the bottom of the device detail page\.

    ```
-   Select Hotdog from '/$aws/deeplens/KJHFD-DKJO87-LJLKD/inference'
+   Select Hotdog from '/$aws/deeplens/$aws/things/deeplens_5e6d406g-2bf4-4444-9d4f-4668f7366855/infer'
    ```

    This query captures messages from your AWS DeepLens in JSON format: